jonathanKingston/ember-cli-sri/README.md

 - Firefox stable 42

 Notes:
-- Please verify ember applications in supporting browsers, paying close attention to console messages
+- Please verify Ember applications in supporting browsers, paying close attention to console messages
 - No known formal objections to the specification

 ## Running Tests